SHOW SIDEBAR

 dragon blue and white porcelain

-The dragon's significance in Chinese culture
+The dragon's Symbolism in Chinese culture

 The dragon holds a special place as a symbol of power, wisdom, and good fortune.
 The legend of the dragon has been passed down through generations, becoming an integral part of Chinese folklore and mythology.
 Therefore, the meaning of dragon is destined to be extraordinary.
 Let's talk about what does the dragon symblize in Chinese Culture.